United Company RUSAL Plc: Continuing Connected Transactions Transport Logistics Services Contract | Nachricht | finanzen.net

 LISTING RULES IMPLICATIONS

-Accordingly, the transactions contemplated under the New Transport Logistics Services Contract constitute continuing connected transactions of the Company.

-The annual aggregate transaction amount for the financial year ending 31 December 2017 of the continuing connected transactions under the New Transport Logistics Services Contract and the Previously Disclosed Transport Logistics Services Contracts is more than 0.1% but less than 5% under the applicable percentage ratios.
+The estimated annual aggregate transaction amount of the continuing connected transactions under the New Transport Logistic Services Contract and the Previously Disclosed Transport Logistics Services Contracts for the financial year ending 31 December 2017 is more than 0.1% but less than 5% under the applicable percentage ratios.
 Accordingly, pursuant to Rule 14A.76 of the Listing Rules, the transactions contemplated under these contracts are only subject to the announcement requirements set out in Rules 14A.35 and 14A.68, the annual review requirements set out in Rules 14A.49, 14A.55 to 14A.59, 14A.71 and 14A.72 and the requirements set out in Rules 14A.34 and 14A.50 to 14A.54 of the Listing Rules.
 These transactions are exempt from the circular and shareholders approval requirements under Chapter 14A of the Listing Rules.

 PRINCIPAL BUSINESS ACTIVITIES